Siya Ke Ram: Ayodhya Kand

-Mandodari tells her father Mayasura that Ravan's life is in danger, but he refuses to help.
-According to the series, she had left with Ravan against her parents' wishes after forced marriage (Gandharava Vivah) by Ravan.
-Her mother, however, guides her in getting the Amrita.
+Mandodari tells her father Mayasura that Ravan's life is in danger, but he refuses to help as she had left with Ravan against her parents' wishes after forced marriage (Gandharava Vivah) by Ravan.
+Her mother however, guides her in getting the Amrita.
 Mandodari goes to Chandralok to get the Amrita.
 Vibhishana warns Mandodari that Ravan should not find out about his immortality.
-Mandodari succeeds to an extent in her plan of making Ravan immortal.
-Elsewhere Ram, Lakshman, Bharat, and Shatrughna reach Ayodhya with their brides.
+Mandodari succeeds in her plan of making Ravan immortal.
+Ram, Lakshman, Bharat, and Shatrughna reach Ayodhya with their brides.
 Kaushalya, Kaikeyi, and Sumitra welcome them.
-An Aghori predicts Manthara's future and tells her that she will be thrown out of the palace.
-Ravan challenges the gods to stop him from conquering the world.
-Ravan confronts Surpanakha for marrying a demon, Vidyutjiva, who is Raavan's enemy.
+Later, An Aghori predicts Manthara's future and tells her that she will be thrown out of the palace.
+Ravan challenges the gods to stop him from conquering the world and confronts his sister Surpanakha for marrying a demon, Vidyutjiva, who is Ravan's enemy.
 Meanwhile, Bharat and Shatrughan set off to meet Ashwapati, their grandfather.

 Dasharath announces Ram to be his heir to the throne.
 Kaushalya, Sumitra, and Lakshman are ecstatic to know that Ram will be crowned the king of Ayodhya.
 Manthara is determined to stop Ram from becoming the king.
 She reminds Kaikeyi about Dasharath's promise to Ashwapati and feeds that Dasharath is conspiring against her.
 Kaikeyi decides to stop Ram's coronation.
 Kaikeyi reminds Dasharath about the promises that he had given her.
 He vows to fulfil two wishes.
 Kaikeyi tells him to crown Bharat as the king of Ayodhya and send Ram into exile for 14 years.

-Dasharath hesitantly agrees to crown Bharat, the king, and send Ram away.
+Dasharath hesitantly agrees to crown Bharat the king and send Ram away.
 Sita urges Ram to take her along with him.
 Urmila supports Lakshman's decision of accompanying Ram.
-Ram leaves Ayodhya in his exile with Sita and Lakshman.
+Ram leaves for Ayodhya in his exile with Sita and Lakshman.
 Bharat and Shatrughna receive a message asking them to return to Ayodhya.
 A grieving Dasharatha passes away and Sumitra blames Kaikeyi for his death.
-Bharat asks Mandavi and Vashistha about Ram.
-When he learns about Kaikeyi's misdeed, he blames her for Dashrath's death.
+When Bharat learns about Kaikeyi's misdeed, he blames her for Dashrath's death.
 He confronts her for her actions against Ram.
-Bharata refuses to become the king of Ayodhya.
+Bharat refuses to become the king of Ayodhya.
 Bharat and Janak decide to bring Ram back to Ayodhya.
-Kaikeyi is grateful to Janak for reminding her about her love for Ram.
-She requests Bharat to take her along with him to meet Ram.
+When Janak reminds her about her love for Ram Kaikeyi requests Bharat to take her along with him to meet Ram.